networkop/tkng/content/services/clusterIP/dataplane/iptables.md

     3   180 KUBE-SVC-LOLE4ISW44XBNF3G  tcp  --  *      *       0.0.0.0/0            10.96.94.225         /* default/web cluster IP */ tcp dpt:80
 {{< / highlight >}}

-Since the sourceIP of the packet belongs to one of the Pods (within the `10.244.0.0/16` range), the second line gets matched and the lookup continues in the service-specific chain.
+Since the sourceIP of the packet belongs to a Pod (`10.244.0.0/16` is the PodCIDR range), the second line gets matched and the lookup continues in the service-specific chain.
 Here we have two Pods matching the same label-selector (`--replicas=2`) and both chains are configured with equal distribution probability:

 {{< highlight bash "linenos=false,hl_lines=4 12" >}}
 $ d KUBE-SVC-LOLE4ISW44XBNF3G